-Welcome to Criminal, Civil, and Judicial Remedies: the unit that covers what happens after a securities law violation is discovered, from private lawsuits to criminal prosecution to SIPC protection.
+Welcome to Criminal, Civil, and Judicial Remedies: the unit that covers what happens after a securities law violation is discovered, from private lawsuits to criminal prosecution to court-ordered remedies.

 Exam Weight: 11% (7 questions, shared with Unit 18)